Colour Sorting Robot

 Claw - Worm Gear Claw:

-KEVIN's claw has a parallel gripper machanism, where claw uses a worm-gear-to-rack mechanism to slide one claw plate inwards and outwards while the other stays stationary.
-This design allows the stationary jaw to line up to the target object while the other moves linearly, ensuring that the gripping plates remain parallel as they open and close, providing a stable and precise grip on objects of varying sizes.
-A chain-and-sprocket transmission links the claw motor (which is mounted on the "Hub", the connection point between the arm and lead screw, to optimize balance and stress on the system) to the worm gear.
-A colour sensor mounted between the jaws allows for the identification of the picked-up object only.
+KEVIN's claw has a parallel gripper machanism, where a worm-gear-to-rack mechanism to slide one claw plate inwards and outwards while the other stays stationary.
+This design allows the stationary jaw to line up to the target object while the other moves linearly, ensuring that the gripping plates remain parallel as they open and close, and providing a stable and precise grip on objects of varying sizes.
+A chain-and-sprocket transmission links the claw motor (which is mounted near the center of the arm to optimize balance) to the worm gear.
+A colour sensor mounted between the jaws allows for the accurate identification of the picked-up object.

 Central Hub: